-Thomas Myers is the cartographer of Anatomy Trains (Elsevier, 2001, 2009, 2014), the co-author of Fascial Release for Structural Balance (North Atlantic, 2010), and numerous chapters and journal articles that have been collected in the books Body3, The Anatomist’s Corner, and Structural Integration: Collected Articles.
+Thomas Myers is the cartographer of Anatomy Trains (Elsevier, 2001, 2009, 2014), the co-author of Fascial Release for Structural Balance (North Atlantic, 2010, 2017), and the author of numerous chapters and journal articles that have been collected in the books Body3, The Anatomist’s Corner, Structural Integration: Collected Articles, and BodyReading: Visual Assessment and The Anatomy Trains.
 He has also produced over 16 DVDs and various webinars, with several forthcoming, on BodyReading® visual assessment, Fascial Release Technique®, and the applications of fascial research to body training.

 Tom and his faculty provide continuing education in Anatomy Trains and holistic myofascial strategies for a variety of movement and manual therapy professionals worldwide, as well as professional certification in Structural Integration based on the Anatomy Trains Myofascial Meridians.
 Tom studied directly with Drs.
 Ida Rolf, Moshe Feldenkrais, and Buckminster Fuller.
 He has also studied with movement teachers Judith Aston, Emilie Conrad, and in the martial arts.
 His Structural Integration programme is influenced by cranial, visceral, and intrinsic movement studies with European schools of osteopathy.